Diwanjimoola Grand Prix: Production

-Menon co-writes the film with Prashant M. Nair, the former Kozhikode district collector.
+Menon co-wrote the film with Prashant M. Nair, the former Kozhikode district collector.
 Principal photography commenced on 12 April 2017 in Thrissur, Kerala.
 The film was shot in different locations in and around Thrissur town.
 Some parts were shot in Ernakulam.
 Many of the actors were selected after an extensive audition.
 The film marks the debut of many of these actors.
 A motion poster of the film was released on 18 Oct 2017 Diwali day.